mpetronc/German--Latin-translator-html-state-21.04.2021-/README.md

 - This is not a full grammar-aware Latin translator.
 - Official Asterix and Obelix artwork is not included.
 The project uses an original Gaul-inspired illustration to keep it safe for publishing.

-## Good GitHub extras

-Before uploading, consider adding:

-- a `LICENSE` file
-- a few screenshots
-- a short demo GIF
-- more vocabulary entries